Why are our tropical forests disappearing faster than ever and what can we do about It?

 Producers: Beth Timmons and Diane Richardson

-Sound Engineers: Dave O'Neill, Tom Brignell
+Sound Engineer: Dave O'Neill and Tom Brignell

 Editors: Simon Watts and Lisa Baxter